ptreitler/andfun-kotlin-dessert-pusher/README.md

 **Step 5: Compare with the solution**

-Most exercises will have a list of steps for you to check off in the classroom.
+Some exercises will have a list of steps for you to check off in the classroom.
 Once you've checked these off, you'll see a pop up window with a link to the solution code.
 Note the **Diff** link:

 ![solutionwindow](https://d17h27t6h515a5.cloudfront.net/topher/2017/March/58bf00f9_solutionwindow/solutionwindow.png
 )